Sibley County, Minnesota

 Sibley County is a county in the South Central part of the U.S. state of Minnesota.
 As of the 2020 census, the population was 14,836.
 Its county seat is Gaylord.
-Sibley County was part of the Minneapolis-St. Paul-Bloomington, MN-WI Metropolitan Statistical Area from 2013 to September 2018.

 History

 The county was created on March 5, 1853.
 It was named for Henry Hastings Sibley.

 The county seat was first established at Henderson.
 A courthouse was built there and placed into service in 1879.
 It was used in that capacity until 1915, when the county seat was moved to Gaylord (after Gaylord residents presented a petition to county supervisors).
 Now the Henderson Community Building, the original courthouse presently houses Henderson City offices.